Beginners French (A1 & A2 Level Topics)

 In this session, we will cover: reading activity on adverbs of frequency like: often, daily, regularly etc along with exercises.

-In this lesson, we will learn to locate countries using the directions 'north, south, east & west'.
+In this lesson, we will learn the names of clothes for men and women.
 This will be followed by exercises.

-In this lesson, we will learn to describe the weather and take a look at expressions used in meteorology.
-We will also take a look at the conjugation of some words in the future simple tense and learn to pronounce double consonants.
+In this lesson, we will take a look at different activities to do on Sundays.
+We will also take a look at the conjugation of some verbs in the present tense, along with exercises.

-In this lesson, we will learn to ask questions using interrogative adjectives, 'quel', 'quelle' & 'quels', along with three types of questions and exercises.
+In this lesson, we will learn to ask questions for a shopping trip, the interrogative adjectives and demonstrative adjectives, along with exercises.